shannon-greenlight/PBJ_New/README.md

 Currently, only the PBJ EU is available.
 But a standalone version, the PBJ Solo, is in the wings.

 Note: If you don't have KiCAD and just want to make the PBJ, you can send the Gerber files to fab and use the Excel file to buy the parts.
-The jpeg of the schematic can be used for reference.
+The jpegs of the EU in use (EU_inuse.jpg) and of the schematic (PBJ_EU/pbj_eu.jpg) can be used for reference.

-Features
+PBJ EU Features

 800 point solderless proto board